 'Parliament Talks European Union' was held at The Chapel, King’s College London on Thursday 20 June 2013 from 5.30 to 7.30pm.

-'Parliament Talks' is a series of regular subject-specific events in which a range of expert speakers explain and lead discussion on Parliament’s role in effectively scrutinising public policy and holding the Government to account.
+'Parliament Talks' was a series of regular subject-specific events in which a range of expert speakers explained and led discussion on Parliament’s role in effectively scrutinising public policy and holding the Government to account.